cloudurable/kafka-training/java/lab3/README.md

 ### Kafka Consumer Poll method

 The poll method returns fetched records based on current partition offset.
 The poll method is a blocking method waiting for specified time in seconds.
 If no records are available after the time period specified, the poll method returns an empty ConsumerRecords.

 When new records become available, the poll method returns straight away.

 You can can control the maximum records returned by the poll() with `props.put(ConsumerConfig.MAX_POLL_RECORDS_CONFIG, 100);`.
-T he poll method is not thread safe and is not meant to get called from multiple threads.
+The poll method is not thread safe and is not meant to get called from multiple threads.

 ## ***ACTION*** - EDIT src/main/java/com/cloudurable/kafka/KafkaConsumerExample.java and edit the createConsumer method to add `props.put(ConsumerConfig.MAX_POLL_RECORDS_CONFIG, 100)`.
 ## ***ACTION*** - RE RUN Producer from last lab to create some more records.